WHops/NAHRwhals/README.md

 Please refer to the vignette (/vignettes/) for example use cases of NTK.

+More examples and unpolished pipelines can be found in construction_site.R.
+Consider running the first few lines there in Rstudio to get a feeling for the program.

 ## Report Errors

 Nahrtoolkit is still in early stages of development, and errors in usage are to be expected.